Frenzoid/J.A.R.I.B.O_Network_Jammer/README.md

 The logic is simplistic, we would either target a specific device or the whole network, and using arp, the program poisons the router's arp table.

 This project is out of support, and its here just as a relic of old times.
-(Also, all the interfaces are in english)
+(Also, all the interfaces are in Spanish)